FRACTURED AQUIFER TESTING

 Fractured aquifers are layers of water-bearing rock that are permeable enough to yield useful amounts of water to wells from fractures.
 In addition to water supply, fractured aquifers are also of interest in mine drainage, waste water disposal via injection wells, geothermal resource evaluation, and tunnel construction.
 Fractured aquifers may be confined aquifers sandwiched between low-permeable layers, or they may be water table aquifers at the ground surface.
 Water wells pump water from the fractures.
 When water is pumped from the fractures in confined aquifers, the water pressure in the fractures is reduced and seepage into the fractures is induced from the blocks of rock that make up the bulk of the rock between the fractures.
 This seepage affects how much water a well in a fractured aquifer can produce.
 One way to estimate how much water can be produced from such aquifers by a water well is to perform a constant rate pumping test.
 As the well is pumped at a constant rate, the water level in the well declines to draw water from the aquifer.
 The rate of decline is determined by making successive measurements of water level in the pumped well.
 This decline is called drawdown.
 It is also useful to measure drawdown in nearby observation wells that are not being pumped.

 Figure 1 is an example of a DP_LAQ "match" between calculated drawdowns and actual drawdowns in two observation wells in a fractured limestone aquifer where the fractures have been enlarged when groundwater moving through the fractures dissolved some of the limestone to form fissures.
 The matched curves include one for an observation well that penetrated fissures (ZS13), and one for an observation well that only penetrated rock with no fissures (ZS-1).
 This is an especially challenging situation, and DP_LAQ performed fairly well.
 However, as discussed on the fractured aquifer testing technical page, the observed and calculated curves depart significantly after the 16 hours shown in Figure 1.
 This departure illustrates the effect of areal variability of hydraulic properties of the fractured aquifer system on pumping test results.
 Due to this variability, pumping tests in a fractured aquifer may only yield useful values for properties (like permeability) of the aquifer near the well and possibly yield indications of the nature of the change in properties farther from the well.
 It is unsafe to extrapolate a fractured aquifer pumping test water level trend into the future.
 Suitable allowance for uncertainty in such extrapolation should be made.
 The cost-effectiveness of using computer modeling methods (e.g. MODFLOW) that can use data from surrounding wells to include the effect of variability of the fractured aquifer system should be considered.
-Considerable professional knowledge of mathematics, computer software, groundwater hydrology, and water well technology is needed for effective use of this advanced pumping test analysis software such as DP_LAQ and modeling techniques such as MODFLOW.
+Considerable professional knowledge of mathematics, computer software, groundwater hydrology, and water well technology is needed for effective use of advanced pumping test analysis software such as DP_LAQ and modeling techniques such as MODFLOW.